 Economics virtually started with the debt problem: “Adam Smith, when he wrote his Wealth of Nations, and Burke, when he produced his famous speech on economic reform, understood by ‘political economy’ a ‘branch of the science of the statesman or legislator’, a theory of practice, the science of the prudent management of the public finances.
 The growth of the huge debts which weighed on the great military nations would end in proving their ruin.
-This was especially true of England, which had become immensely in debt trough the conquest of her colonial Empire.”
-(Halévy, 1960, pp. 104-105)*
+This was especially true of England, which had become immensely in debt through the conquest of her colonial Empire.”
+(Halévy, 1960, pp. 104-105)#1

 After more than 200 years economists still have not solved the debt problem.
 What Lars Syll’s intro clearly shows is utter confusion which, indeed, is the natural state of economists (2013).

 The ultimate methodological reason for the failure to get out of inconclusive wish-wash and to reach logically/empirically consistent conclusions is rather obvious:

 ― Barro, for example, argues within the Walrasian paradigm.#1

 ― Lerner, for example, argues within the Keynesian paradigm.#2

 Because both sides start from different premises/axioms they forever talk past each other.
 It is methodologically IMPOSSIBLE that the two paths of arguments ever met.
 What is worse, both the Walrasian and the Keynesian set of premises/axioms is provably false.
 The methodological insanity is aggravated by the fact that both sides incessantly flip-flop between theoretical and political arguments.
 This means that the debate is programmed to get lost with absolute certainty in some surreal parallel universe.